calias2000/HighlyDependableSystems/SEC_DEMO.md

 ### 1.1.
 Compile the project

 First, we need to compile and install all the modules and respective dependencies.
-To do it, just go to the *HighReliabilitySystems* directory and run the following command:
+To do it, just go to the *HighlyDependableSystems* directory and run the following command:

 ```sh
 $ mvn clean install -DskipTests